The Truth About Methamphetamine Addiction and Treatment

 |8-14 days after the last dose:||Most withdrawal symptoms subside by this time.
 Some symptoms may linger for a few weeks, including mood swings, depression, and difficulty sleeping.|

-For those who want to achieve lasting sobriety and freedom from methamphetamine addiction, long-term drug rehab can provide the skills, tools, support, and time to learn how to live a sober life.
+For those who want to achieve lasting sobriety and freedom from methamphetamine addiction, methamphetamine addiction treatment centers can provide the skills, tools, support, and time to learn how to live a sober life.
 Research shows that addiction treatment of at least 90 days is ideal to achieve the most successful treatment results.

 During drug rehab for methamphetamine addiction, addicts can expect to work with a variety of treatment professionals, including counselors, therapists, and recovery specialists who have personal and/or professional experience overcoming addiction.
 Clients will also actively work with their peers to develop and practice effective coping strategies to manage cravings, triggers, and high-risk situations they will face outside of rehab.